dickiegog/PP2-2/README.md

 - **Bug**: Misleading line breaks flagged by JSHint.
   **Fix**: Not resolved in this version as functionality is unaffected but will be refactored in future updates.

-- **Bug**: Auto-instruction did not disappear when the auto button was clicked.
+- **Issue**: We noticed there was a lack of clarity with users with pressing the Auto button to start the computers automatic turn.
-  **Fix**: Added logic to hide the instruction upon clicking the button.
+  **Fix**: Added an extra line in the intro instructions and an extra line above the "Auto" button to explain.

 ---